e-sung/Stub/README.md

 # Stub

+This is a fork project of [swift-spyable](https://github.com/Matejkob/swift-spyable) to use same functionality, but with different interface names, only to support backward compatibility of my existing project

 A powerful tool for Swift that simplifies and automates the process of creating spies for testing.
 Using the `@Stub` annotation on a protocol, the macro generates a stub class that implements the same interface as the protocol and keeps track of